LefterisJP/memoryjolter/README.md

 ### Checking the number of tried passwords

-You can inspect a tried file by using this comands:
+You can inspect a tried file by using this comand:

 `python main.py check_tried_length FILE`

 By Default `FILE` is `tried.json`.
 This will return how many passwords have already been attempted.
-As the program continuously writes on this file, you can query this while the program runs.
+As the program continuously writes on this file, you can query this while the program runs to inspect progress.

 ### Compact the number of tried passwords

-Even though the script should not write duplicated entried into the `tried.json` file it can happen due to some logic error.
+Even though the script should not write duplicated entries into the `tried.json` file it can happen due to some logic error.
 This command allows you to compact it and delete any and all duplicate entries.

 `python main.py make_tried_unique_list FILE`